sk837/DA-FM4700-Installation-Guide/README.md

 ## About This Project

-This repository contains an installation guide created as part of my Technical Writing work.
+This repository contains a camera mount installation guide that I created while working at IDIS.

+The guide explains the installation process using both text and images to help users understand the procedure more easily.

-### My Role
+## My Role

-- Technical documentation authoring
-- Content structuring
-- Installation workflow design
+- Created installation guide content
-- Visual documentation layout
+- Edited layout and images
-- English documentation editing
+- Reviewed English documentation
+- Worked with developers to verify technical information

 ### Tools

 - Adobe InDesign
 - Adobe Illustrator
-- Adobe Photoshop
 - GitHub Markdown

 # DA-FM4700 Ceiling Mount Bracket Installation Guide